These 21 'Healthy' Habits Are Secretly Behind Your Weight Gain

-How could we get led so astray?
-Science and research methods are ever evolving, which means weight loss recommendations are constantly being revised.
+Science and research methods are ever-evolving, which means weight loss recommendations are constantly being revised.
 That's why nutritionists are constantly switching up their diets to stay lean.
-(More on that here.)
-To make sure you're not falling victim to diet-derailing health myths or following antiquated advice, we've rounded up bogus "healthy" habits that will only leave you wider and softer than before.
-See which wacky health tips have fooled you—and then try these 42 Ways to Lose 5 Inches of Belly Fat to get back on track towards achieving your flat-belly goals.
+To make sure you're not falling victim to diet-derailing health myths or following antiquated advice, we've rounded up bogus "healthy" habits that won't just stall your weight loss progress, but they may also cause you to gain a few pounds.
+See which wacky health tips have fooled you—and then try these 42 ways to lose 5 inches of belly fat to get back on track towards achieving your goals.

 It's great that you're so committed to your workout routine, but if you're spending all your free time sprinting and lifting you're not giving your body enough time to recover and rebuild, which can increase your risk of injury and actually hinder your progress, explains Jay Cardiello, a fitness and nutrition expert who has sculpted the bodies of some of the music scene's biggest superstars, including 50 Cent and J.Lo.
 To ensure you're giving your body the downtime it needs to lean out, Cardiello suggests taking one or two days off per week.